williamlinplayzlegitpiano/15Llabreport3/LabReport4.md

 Keys Pressed: `cd lab7`, followed by `bash test.sh`

 Summary: I used `cd lab7` to change my active directory to `~/perl5/lab7`, where the directory I'm working with is located.
 After that, I ran `bash test.sh` to run the test scripts `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` and `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` inside the file.
-From the output, we can see that
+From the output, we can see that the test `testMerge2` under the java test file `ListExamplesTests.java` had 1 failure.

 ## Step 7: